-Unlike some cities, Allentown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Allentown are a mix of both white- and blue-collar jobs.
+Allentown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Allentown is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Allentown who work in office and administrative support (16.06%), sales jobs (9.37%), and food service (7.12%).

 The per capita income in Allentown in 2010 was $18,041, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $72,164 for a family of four.
 However, Allentown contains both very wealthy and poor people as well.